Frequently Asked Questions

 : Identifies your specific Vonage application.VONAGE_PRIVATE_KEY_PATH

-: The local path to the private key file associated with your Vonage application, used for authenticating API requests.VONAGE_NUMBER
+: Local path to the private key file for authenticating API requests.VONAGE_NUMBER

-: Your Vonage virtual phone number used for sending SMS.MY_NUMBER
+: Your Vonage virtual phone number for sending SMS.MY_NUMBER

-: Your personal mobile number for testing purposes (ensure it's in E.164 format).PORT
+: Your personal mobile number for testing (use E.164 format).PORT

-Before writing code, we need to configure Vonage by creating an Application and linking a number.
-This provides the necessary credentials and sets up webhook URLs.
+Configure Vonage by creating an Application and linking a number to get credentials and webhook URLs.

 Numbers